kyclark/tiny_python_projects/gibberish/README.md

  'ump': ['s']}
 ````

 For every 3-mer, we need to know all the characters that follow each.
 Obviously this is not very exciting given the small size of the input text.
+If `k=2`, then you will see that `th` has two options, `e` and `e`.
+It's important to note how you will represent the choices for a given kmer.
+Will you use a `list`, a `set`, or a `collections.Counter`?
+Consider the implications.
+A `set` is smaller as it will represent only the *unique* letters but you will lose information about the *frequency* of letters.
+A `Counter` would store letters and counts, but how will you sample from that in a way that takes into account frequency?
+A `list` is probably the easiest structure.

 Consider writing a function `read_training(fhs, k=1)` that reads the input training files and returns a dictionary of kmer chains.
 Then add this function to test that is works properly: